Fault Tolerance by Construction: Abstract

 \section{Abstract}

 A key challenge in fault-tolerant quantum computing is synthesising and optimising circuits in a noisy environment, as traditional techniques often fail to account for the effect of noise on circuits.
-In this work, we propose a framework for designing fault-tolerant quantum circuits that are \emph{correct by construction}.
+In this work, we propose and numerically verify a framework for designing fault-tolerant quantum circuits that are \emph{correct by construction}.
 The framework starts with idealised specifications of fault-tolerant gadgets and refines them using provably sound basic transformations.

 To reason about manipulating circuits while preserving their error correction properties, we define \emph{fault equivalence}; two circuits are considered fault-equivalent if all undetectable faults on one circuit have a corresponding fault on the other.
 This guarantees that the effect of undetectable faults on both circuits is the same.
 We argue that fault equivalence is a concept that is already implicitly present in the literature.
-Many problems, such as state preparation and syndrome extraction, can be naturally expressed as finding an implementable circuit that is fault-equivalent to an idealised specification.
+Many problems, such as state preparation and syndrome extraction, can be naturally expressed as finding an implementable circuit that is fault-equivalent to an idealized specification.

 To utilize fault equivalence in a computationally tractable manner, we adapt the ZX calculus, a diagrammatic language for quantum computing.
 We restrict its rewrite system to not only preserve the underlying linear map but also fault equivalence, i.e.\@ the circuit's behaviour under noise.
-Enabled by our framework, we verify, optimise and synthesise new and efficient circuits for syndrome extraction and cat state preparation.
+Enabled by our framework, we verify, optimise, and synthesise new and efficient circuits for syndrome extraction and cat state preparation.
+We numerically confirm the improved performance of our optimised circuits in simulation.
 We anticipate that fault equivalence can capture and unify different approaches in fault-tolerant quantum computing, paving the way for an end-to-end circuit compilation framework.